msalemor/sk-rag-pattern/README.md

 #### 1.3 Text vectorization and storage

 During the final stage, the `ingestion` application sends a POST request to the server's `/api/gpt/memory` endpoint.
 This endpoint takes the chunk of text it has received, vectorizes the text using the OpenAI `ADA` endpoint, and finally stores the text chunk and vector in a vector database.
-It is important to understand that the prompt is augmented with the text chunks and not the vectors.
-The vectors are used to find the relevant chunks.

 <hr/>

-**Important:** This application can work with multiple collections.
+**Important:**<br/><br/>It is important to understand that the prompt is augmented with the text chunks and not the vectors.
+The vectors are used to find the relevant chunks.<br/><br/>This application can work with multiple collections.
 A Collection can be a logical boundary for RAG resources.
 In other words, you could have RAG resources across companies like in a SaaS application, across OUs to separate content from different areas of a company, etc. Every API endpoint carries the `collection` parameter.

 <hr/>